jhakonie/wolf3d/README.md

-## wolf3d
+# wolf3d - raycaster

 A Hive graphics project, where you create a program that allows the user to move inside a maze similar to the 1992 game Wolfenstein 3D.

 - A project with a team of 2 students.
 - The project has to be done in C and respecting the 42 school norm (formatting rules).
 - The basic functionalities of a graphics library such as SDL2 may be used (to open a window, copy a frame_buffer to window, etc.).
-- Allowed C functions are: write, read, open, close, malloc, free, exit, strerror, perror.
+- Allowed C functions: write, read, open, close, malloc, free, exit, strerror, perror.
 <p align="left">
   <img src="https://github.com/jhakonie/wolf3d/blob/main/screenshots/wolf3d_editor_sky.png" width="49%" height="45%">
 </p>

 ## Deployment